 Concrete bricks are generally used in fences, facades because it offers a good aesthetic and modern look.

-These concrete blocks types are way dense and bigger than concrete bricks, concrete blocks are constructed to make sturdy, heavy and naturally dense aggregates.
+These types of concrete blocks are dense and bigger than concrete bricks, they are constructed to make sturdy, heavy, and naturally dense aggregates.

 These blocks are sufficiently large, so it can be used for large masonry units that are load-bearing in nature.